chimny/HRPlatformFrontEnd/README.md

 Please find working [live demo here](https://chimny.github.io/HRPlatformFrontEnd/)

+This is the front-end portion of the HR Platform application, which provides a full-stack solution for managing employee data.
+This is the first full stack project of the author, which includes all CRUD features (adding, modifying, and deleting employees).
+The app uses Material UI styling components for a clean and modern user interface.

+The app is built using React and Redux for state management, with additional dependencies such as Formik and Yup for form validation, React Router for navigation, and API requests.
+The app is also integrated with GitHub Pages for easy deployment.

+For more information on installation and usage, please refer to the sections below.

 ## Installation
 1. Clone the repository to your local machine.
 2. Run npm install to install the dependencies.